mkobaly/esdeploy/readme.md

 - Second line is the partial URL to elastic resource (See example below)
 - Rest of file contains JSON used to make schema change

+### Options within JS file

+- esDeploy supports tokenizing the number of shards and replicas for the Deploy option.
+If you place {{shards}} or {{replicas}} tokens within your script they will be replaced with the values you pass to Deploy.
+If you don't specify a value, shards defaults to 5 and replicas defaults to 1 (matches ES 6 defaults)

+- retry option can be used for certain calls as well.
+This is useful if Elastic times out for a certain request or hits a deadlock.
+You can do this by adding a query string option to the end of the URL

+  Ex: my_index/_update_by_query?retry=3

 ## Examples

 Assuming we have the blow folder structure.
 This folder is only used to logically group related scripts.
 In this example